John O. Jones

-John O. Jones is a former Republican member of the Illinois Senate, representing the 54th district from 2003 to 2013.
+John O. Jones (born October 8, 1940) is a former Republican member of the Illinois Senate, representing the 54th district from 2003 to 2013.
 Jones previously served in the Illinois House of Representatives from 1995 to 2002.

 Early life

-John O. Jones was born October 8, 1940 in Broughton, Illinois.
+Jones was born in Broughton, Illinois.
 He graduated from Mount Vernon Township High School in 1958.
 He served four years in the United States Air Force and was discharged in 1962 as an Airman First Class.
 At the time of his election to the Illinois House of Representatives, he was the owner of Jones Trucking Services.
 He and his wife Mimi have two children and five grandchildren.

 Illinois General Assembly

 In the 1994 general election, Jones won election to the 107th district.
 The district included all or parts of Jefferson, Wabash, Edwards, White, Lawrence, and Hamilton counties.

 In the 2002 general election, Jones defeated Democratic incumbent William L. O'Daniel.
 In 2012, O. Jones' 54th district was redrawn and, in places, combined with Republican State Senator Kyle McCarter's 51st district to create the new 54th district.
 John.
 O. Jones proclaimed his retirement after failing to receive the 2,000 signatures needed for the Republican primary ballot.
 After considering running as an independent candidate, he told the Centralia Sentinel that he would instead retire from the state Senate, stating he felt that was best for the party and for the people.